carlos-molina/contraval/README.md

 split, *O* stands for obligation and *TO* stands for Time Out.
 The dashed lines represent abnormal paths to contract completion.
+Thus, the diamon on the right side stipulates that the store has an obligation to execute the operation *ack* by a time out (TO), which corresponds to the
+24 hrs deadline in this example.

 ### What can Epromela do with smart contracts?
 Epromela is a language for writing models that